-When it comes to visiting the Minneapolis and St. Paul Twin Cities metro area, tourists and residents alike can expect a relatively easy and quick commute, even in the busiest and most populated areas, especially when compared to places in the United States where the traffic is truly terrible like Los Angeles or New York City.
+When it comes to visiting the metropolitan area of the Twin Cities, of Minneapolis and St. Paul, tourists and residents alike can expect a relatively easy and quick commute, even in the busiest and most populated areas, especially when compared to places in the United States where the traffic is truly terrible, like Los Angeles or New York City.

-Traffic leaving the downtown area and heading toward the suburbs persists longer than the rush hours in the cities.
-However, apart from rush hours, it's not very common to see congestion on the roads in the Twin Cities, other than the kind you would expect around a major event, during severe weather or road construction, or heading out of town on a holiday weekend.
+Traffic leaving the downtown area and heading toward the suburbs persists longer than rush hour in the cities.
+However, apart from rush hour, it's not very common to see congestion on the roads in the Twin Cities, other than the kind you would expect around a major event, during severe weather. or road construction, or heading out of town on a holiday weekend.

 The Worst Congestion Areas

-The busiest roads in the Twin Cities metro area are the ones bringing commuters in from the northwest, west, and southern suburbs.
-All the major freeways—Interstate 35 and the 35-E and 35-W branches, Interstate 94 and the I-494, the I-694 beltway roads, and the spur road I-394—get predictably congested.
+The busiest roads in the Twin Cities metropolitan area are the ones bringing commuters in from the northwest, west, and southern suburbs.
+All the major freeways—Interstate 35 and the I-35E and I-35W branches, I-94 and the I-494, the I-694 beltway roads, and the spur road I-394—get predictably congested.

 The intersection of I-35W and Highway 62 in south Minneapolis is a notorious hotspot for traffic congestion, and the section of the I-35W south of downtown Minneapolis is the busiest section of freeway in Minnesota.

-Interstate 94 between downtown Minneapolis and St. Paul, most of I-394, I-35W leading into downtown Minneapolis, and I-35 around downtown St. Paul all have very heavy traffic in the rush hours.
+I-94 between downtown Minneapolis and St. Paul, most of I-394, I-35W leading into downtown Minneapolis, and I-35 around downtown St. Paul all have very heavy traffic during rush hour.

 The Weather and the Roads